bitprim/bitcore-wallet-client/README.md

 ## Description

-This package communicates with BWS [Keoken wallet service](https://github.com/bitprim/keoken-wallet-service) using the REST API.
+This package communicates with KWS [Keoken wallet service](https://github.com/bitprim/keoken-wallet-service) using the REST API.
 All REST endpoints are wrapped as simple async methods.
-All relevant responses from BWS are checked independently by the peers, thus the importance of using this library when talking to a third party BWS instance.
+All relevant responses from KWS are checked independently by the peers, thus the importance of using this library when talking to a third party KWS instance.

 ## Get Started